 Optus and Telstra NBN 100 plans

-These are the plans you should be looking into if you’re heavy on your downloads, do lots of high-definition streaming or online gaming, or rely on your internet connection for your work.
-Again, Optus provides the cheapest premium NBN pricing when compared to Telstra, with plans starting at $105 per month.
-Optus projects typical evening speeds of 80Mbps at this speed tier, and will again waive the cost of its $252 modem if you stay connected for 36 months.
+These are the plans you should be looking into if you’re an internet enthusiast.
+Again, Optus provides the cheapest premium NBN pricing when compared to Telstra, with plans starting at $99 per month for NBN 100/20 speeds.
+Optus projects typical evening speeds of 100Mbps at this speed tier, and will again waive the cost of its $252 modem if you stay connected for 36 months.
+Again, the option is there to bundle with Fetch TV from an extra $10 per month, and gamers can also take advantage of a specialised modem and static IP on the Optus Internet Gamer 100 plan for $99 per month.
+Optus’ Family Internet Ultimate Fast plan is also available with an included WiFi booster at $109 per month.

 The following table shows a selection of published unlimited Telstra and Optus NBN 100 plans on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest, and then by alphabetical order of provider.
 Use our comparison tool above to see plans from a range of other providers.
 This is a selection of products with links to referral partners.